foss-for-synopsys-dwc-arc-processors/documentation/docs/toolchain/target-options.md

 | `hs4xd`      | Y           | Y          | Y        | `plus_qmacw`    |            |
 | `hs38_linux` | Y           | Y          | Y        | `plus_qmacw`    | `fpud_all` |

-The above `-mcpu` values correspond to specific ARC EM Processor templates presented in the ARChitect tool.
+The above `-mcpu` values correspond to specific ARC HS processor templates presented in the ARChitect tool.

 * `-mcpu=hs` corresponds to a basic ARC HS with only atomic instructions enabled.
 It corresponds to the following ARC HS templates in ARChitect: `hs34_base`, `hs36_base` and `hs38_base`.